AnyBody/anybody-tutorial/A_Getting_started_modeling/index.md

-# Getting Started with Modeling
+# Modelling the Human body

 This tutorial explains the construction of a complex biomechanical model, starting from a full body model from the model repository.